 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Tooth decay is also known as cavities or dental caries.
 It happens when the bacteria in plaque is left on the teeth.
 This plaque produces an acid that eats away at the tooth enamel, creating holes.
 Dr. Janis Milne, our Riverview dentist, advises that the likelihood of you getting tooth decay depends entirely on you and your lifestyle.
-The better your oral health habits, the less likely you are to develop cavities in the first place.

 Ignoring oral hygiene can not only cause tooth decay, it can create a long list of other conditions in your teeth and mouth.
 Some of the most common are:

-All of these conditions can be virtually prevented by good brushing and flossing habits, as well as having our team do a deep cleaning at least once every six months.
+All of these conditions can be virtually prevented by good brushing and flossing habits, as well as having our team do a comprehensive cleaning at least once every six months.
 Dr. Milne is experienced with treating tooth decay, periodontal disease, and tooth infections, and can repair any damage plaque and tartar have done to your teeth.

 Not every dental problem can be traced to poor dental hygiene.
 Some are congenital, while others are due to your environment.
 For example, tooth erosion is caused by eating or drinking acidic foods.
 This causes the surface of your tooth to dissolve slightly and wash away.
 This can be unsightly, but it can also be a major cause of tooth sensitivity.
 If your teeth have already begun to erode, our dentist can cover the damage with a filling or veneer to prevent further damage.